kovariktomas/Domoticz-PWS-Plugin/README.md

 ## Prerequisites
 Your PWS needs to support WS View

-Install WS View on your device
+1. Install WS View on your mobile device
-Follow the instructions from the manual to connect your PWS to internet Click on Next untill you are on on the Customized page (Do NOT choose for WeatherUnderground, Ecowitt, WeatherCloud, etc.)
+2. Follow the instructions from the manual to connect to your PWS
+3. Click on Next untill you are on on the `Customized` page (Do NOT choose for WeatherUnderground, Ecowitt, WeatherCloud, etc.)
-Choose `Enable`
+4. Choose `Enable`
-For `Protocol Type Same As` choose `Wunderground`
+5. For `Protocol Type Same As` choose `Wunderground`
-For `Server IP / Hostname` enter your Domotiz Server ip address, eg. 192.168.0.10 You can leave blank `Station ID`
+6. For `Server IP / Hostname` enter your Domotiz Server ip address, eg. 192.168.0.10
-You can leave blank `Station Key`
+7. If you choose for `Wunderground` protocol:
+    * Fill in `Station ID` with a value
+    * Fill in `Station Key` with a value
-`Port` enter a free port number, eg. `5000`
+8. `Port` enter a free port number, eg. `5000`
-`Upload Interval`, leave it `60` seconds
+9. `Upload Interval`, leave it `60` seconds
-Click on `Save`
+10. Click on `Save`

 ## Parameters
 | Name                 | Description